How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 10 companies within 60 miles of Modesto.
 Compare services, read reviews, and get free quotes.

 A step-by-step guide for Modesto residents and property owners facing crime scene, unattended death, hoarding, or trauma cleanup.
-Reviewed by BioCleaners Directory editorial team · Updated June 10, 2026.
+Reviewed by BioCleaners editorial team · Updated June 10, 2026.

 See the verified Modesto cleanup providers listed below → Most operate 24/7 emergency lines.
 When you call, have ready: the address, type of incident, approximate room size, and your insurance carrier (if applicable).